Surgical approach

 - Definition: clamping the portal triad to reduce hepatic inflow bleeding

-- On clamping: may reduce venous return from splanchnic circulation; haemodynamic change variable—monitor closely and communicate timing
+- On clamping: may reduce venous return from splanchnic circulation, haemodynamic change variable—monitor closely and communicate timing

-- Ischaemia: risk of hepatic ischaemia (higher in steatotic/cirrhotic liver); minimise additional insults (hypotension, hypoxia, anaemia, hypothermia)
+- Ischaemia: risk of hepatic ischaemia (higher in steatotic/cirrhotic liver), minimise additional insults (hypotension, hypoxia, anaemia, hypothermia)

-- On release: reperfusion effects—metabolic load (lactate, acidosis, K+), haemodynamic instability; check ABG/electrolytes and treat promptly
+- On release: reperfusion effects—metabolic load (lactate, acidosis, K+), haemodynamic instability, check ABG/electrolytes and treat promptly

 A sudden fall in ETCO2 occurs during liver transection.
 Give a differential diagnosis and immediate management.